remtal/movie-review-app/README.md

 # cord Coding Challenge (Front-end)

-### Introduction

-Welcome!
-This coding challenge is designed to explore your React & SCSS frontend skills.
-You will have to create a simple SPA based off the provided mockup and make a few API calls to a public web API.
+### Movie Database Coding Challenge

+This is a coding challenge for cord.
+The task is to create a (SPA) single page application that can host movies.
+The application must have search functionalities implemented and must be device responsive.
+A mock-up has been provided and all designs have been completed accordingly and several API calls have been made to public MovieDB API.

+### How to Install and Run

+Simply cloning the repo, running "yarn build" and then "yarn start" is enough to run the application locally.
+The application currently does not have any remote deployment set-up.

-### The challenge
+### Technologies Used.

-You have to complete the test and write any necessary code so that the discover page looks like this [mockup] designs.
-All the images/icons you need are already imported and you can find them under the images folder.

-The discover page should enable the user to search for movies as keywords are typed into the search bar.
-Functionality for filtering does not need to be implemented, however the filter categories should still be expandable/collapsable upon clicking.
-On mobile devices, the navigation bar should slide in from left to right when the user clicks on the hamburger icon, and back when the user clicks on a close icon or outside the SideBar.
-In addition, you have to add all the responsive stylesheets for the app to run smoothly on mobile devices.

-Movie data can be queried via:
+The application has been built using React, HTML and CSS all for the Front-End.
+Typescript was also implemented to improve the efficiency and precision of the code.

+The application makes use of several libraries:

+- React-Router-Dom
-- [theMovieDB]
+- Styled-Components

-Packages & Technologies used in the repo:

-- `axios`
+- Node-Sass
-- `node-sass`
+- Framer-Motion
-- `react-router-dom`
+- React-Icons
-- `styled-components`
+- Axios

 ### Submission guide